md-raz/microwatt/README.md

 # Project Description / Proposal
-We will implement a multi-core Microwatt CPU with an open-source eFPGA for ML acceleration.
-In general, the ML models will be pre-trained and exported in C routines, finally loaded into the eFPGA during runtime.
-This will allow live inference from external sensor or chip data, and allow CPUs to output required signals based on inference.
-The CPUs and FPGA will communicate via wishbone interface.
+We will implement a Microwatt CPU with embedded AI accelerator.
+The accelerator will be implemented as a bank of MAC units, with an accompanied sram for holding weights, written in from the CPU.
+The CPU will, during runtime, stream weights inputted from UART onto the SRAM, from which the accelerator computer after a start signal is given (from CPU).
+Afterwards, the CPU retrieves the output value and returns it over UART.
+The Interface between the Microwatt CPU and Accelerator will be implementing using a Wisbone-AXI peripheral.

 # OpenFrame Overview